Freshmen Green Kits

 Plastic beverage tumbler containers were purchased using the Green Fund and handed out at the sustainability fair to reduce the number of Styrofoam cups used at the Dunkin Donuts on campus.

-Green Kits for the incoming Class of 2017 were purchased using the green fund and include a hand towel, pods laundry detergent, a to-go container, hot and cold reusable cups, pens, a notebook, a reusable bag, and a recycling bin for their dorm room.
+Green Kits for the incoming Class of 2017 and 2018 were purchased using the green fund and include a hand towel, pods laundry detergent, a to-go container, hot and cold reusable cups, pens, a notebook, a reusable bag, and a recycling bin for their dorm room.